This post may contain affiliate links. Please read our disclosure policy.

 Remember that YOU ARE ENOUGH.

-One of my favorite things is when our kids bring us home those little “MOM REPORTS” like “How old is your mom?
-What’s her favorite thing?” but when they answer the one about “What does your mom love?”… you can be pretty sure that they are thinking “ME!!!” 🙂
+Being loved is one of the greatest things… and children show their love in all kinds of ways.
+One of my favorite things is when our kids bring us home those little “MOM REPORTS” with questions like, “How old is your mom?
+What’s her favorite thing?”
+But when they answer the one about “What does your mom love?”… you can be pretty sure that they are thinking, “ME!!!
+My mom loves ME!” and that is always the answer that they give. 🙂

-I know that before kids we all tend to have these idyllic fantasy-like exceptions of the kinds of mothers we will be once we start having kids.
+I know that before we had children of our own, we all tend to have these idyllic fantasy-like exceptions of the kinds of mothers we will be once we start having kids.
 You know, the ones that only buy organic cotton, make their own baby food, and still have a patient, calm demeanor when our child writes on our new couch with a permanent marker.

 Your kids love you just the way you are.
 The truth is, your kids have faults and weaknesses, but that doesn’t change how much you love them.
-It’s the same way your kids feel about you.
+This is the same way your kids feel about you...
+It’s unconditional.

-You are the mother they needed, which was why they were given to you.
+You are the mother they needed (and still need), which was why they were given to you.
 They love you just the way you are, so see yourself through their eyes, and you’ll realize you’re exactly the mom they need.

 You are enough!